-Next, add in the butter and then reduce the heat and simmer for 10 minutes while whisking occasionally.
+Next, add in the butter and reduce the heat to simmer the mixture for about 10 minutes, while whisking occasionally.

 Cool and Thicken

-After it has simmered for about 10 minutes and remove the mixture from the heat.
+After it has simmered for about 10 minutes, remove the mixture from the heat.

 Serve fresh and warm, enjoy!

 Store leftovers in an airtight container for use later.
 There’s no need to refrigerate the syrup!
 Use straight from the pantry, or you’re welcome to heat each time you serve it.